 - Seeing your Hospital through the eyes of a Patient

 - “Moments of Truth” – Jan Carlsson SAS

 Group Activity: Patient / Customer Touch-Points – Mapping the Patient Journey – identifying “What is working well and where can we improve?”

 - Creating a Culture of Innovation and Service Excellence within your Hospital

 - How DO those guys do it? – Best Practice Principles of Innovation

-Appreciative Inquiry Group Activity: The Perfect Service Excellence Outcome
+- Appreciative Inquiry Group Activity: ‘Dreaming’ the Perfect Service Excellence Outcome

 - Patient Service Excellence requires Functional Team Working

-- The 5 Dysfunctions of a Team – Working as a Functional Team for our Patients
+- Overcoming The 5 Dysfunctions of a Team – Working as a Functional Team for our Patients delivering Better Outcomes

 - Developing Emotional Intelligence in our Patient / Customer Service